 Compare solutions

-First Solution - The active solution in the 3D Solution Viewer.
+Primary Solution - The active solution in the 3D Solution Viewer.
 This solution defines the viewer context such as Placement Considerations, Background geometry, Electrical model, and Visualizations.

-Second Solution - Displayed as a read-only overlay, allowing you to compare its conduit routes with those in the First Solution.
+Secondary Solution - Displayed as a read-only overlay, allowing you to compare its conduit routes with those in the First Solution.

 You can enter the compare solution mode in two ways: